cse110-sp21-group10/cse110-sp21-group10/admin/data models/DesNotes.md

 ## Months.json
 File contains data for all logged months so far.
 Each month is represented as a JSON object with the following:
-- `ID`: 'M YYMMDD' - M character to signify data is for Month, followed by date
+- `ID`: 'M YYMM' - M character to signify data is for Month, followed by date
 - `Sections`: A single-object Array of sections
   - `Notes`: The name of the solitary section saved under months
   - `Type`: Log (indicates non-checkboxed bullets)